-But what I like best about bulbs is the ease of their care.
+What I like best about bulbs is the ease of their care.
 Few other groups of plants provide so much with so little effort.
 I always say I’m planting myself a “spring surprise.”
 Invariably, you forget what and where you planted your bulbs, so all through the spring, it‘s a continuous source of pleasure and delight to see all the bright colors and cheery combinations you’ve created.

-For this reason, one of my favorite spring bulb groups would be the wildflower tulips.
+For this reason, one of my favorite spring bulb groups would be the Wildflower Tulips.
 These smaller growers will amaze you with their huge flowers in many extravagant colors.
-They are strong naturalizers (increase in numbers during each growing season by propagating more bulbs) and are an essential source of early season nectar and pollen for hungry honey and native bees.
+They are strong naturalizers (meaning they increase in numbers during each growing season by propagating more bulbs) and are an essential source of early season nectar and pollen for hungry honey and native bees.

-My favorites include ‘Shogun’, bakeri ‘Lilac Wonder’, ‘Red Hunter’, ‘Little Princess’ and ‘Little Beauty’.
-Plant these into blue blooming groundcovers like Veronica liwanensis (Turkish Speedwell) and Veronica pectinata (Wooly Speedwell) to create a blooming carpet decorated with the tulips that push up through them.
-Easy and colorful!!
+Plant wildflower tulips into blue blooming groundcovers like Veronica liwanensis (Turkish Speedwell) and Veronica pectinata (Wooly Speedwell) to create a blooming carpet decorated with the tulips that push up through them in spring.
+Easy and colorful!